ElazarK/content-docs/playbooks/Tanium_Demo.md

-This playbook shows how to use automation scripts to interact with Tanium.
+Shows how to use automation scripts to interact with Tanium.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.